North London’s best local parks

 Why go?
 Following the refurbishment, Lloyd Park has new landscaped gardens inspired by William Morris designs.
 It also boasts an eighteenth-century moat, an outdoor gym, a new skate park, table tennis tables, excellent children’s play areas with a sandpit and fountain, and a community café.
 Beyond these grounds are large fields containing dog walkers, joggers and sporting activities

-Top tip Check the website for a range of free courses on offer in the park, from aerobics to den-building to birdwatching.
-Den-building!
+Top tip Check the website for a range of free courses on offer in the park, from aerobics to Tai Chi.

-Opens 8.30am Monday-Saturday, 9am Sunday.
-Closes 7pm-midnight, depending on time of year.
+Opens 7.30am Monday-Saturday, 9am Sunday.
+Closes Depends on the time of year.
 Barbecues allowed?
 No.

 West London’s best local parks